pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

   If RBAC authorization is a requirement or you run into any RBAC errors see [Configure RBAC](../rbac).
   {{% /notice %}}

-  It may take a few minutes for the pachd nodes to be running because Pachyderm pulls containers from DockerHub.
+  It may take a few minutes for the pachd nodes to be running because MLDM pulls containers from DockerHub.
 You can see the cluster status with `kubectl`, which should output the following when MLDM is up and running: